LORDyyyyy/dotfiles/Arch_Installation.md

 ($) grub-mkconfig -o /boot/grub/grub.cfg
 ```

-If the second OS, like windows, does not appear
+If the second OS, like windows does not appear,
 ```bash
 ($) os-prober
 ($) vim /etc/default/grub